Master of Occupational Therapy

 OCCT 5003.
 Evidence-Based Practice Capstone.
 3 Credit Hours.

-This course provides the student with the opportunity to apply the principles of evidence-based practice in a treatment settling to an identified client.
+This course provides the student with the opportunity to apply the principles of evidence-based practice in a treatment setting to an identified client.
 This process will include an integration of evidence-based research methods with a discussion and analysis of all aspects of occupational therapy management for the client.

 OCCT 5005.
 The Role of Occupational Therapy in Low Vision Rehabilitation.
 2 Credit Hours.